Advanced Degree program students follow procedures outlined in the relevant handbooks.

-In addition to any program-specific requirements, applicants to basic degree, diploma, and ecclesiastical programs must fulfil the following minimum requirements:
+In addition to any program-specific requirements, applicants to Basic degree programs must fulfil the following minimum requirements:

 • Possess sufficient fluency in English to participate actively in seminars and to write essays and examinations.
 Please see additional details under “English Language Competency” below.